 Investment Sub-Adviser.
 Roundhill has retained Exchanged Traded Concepts, LLC, an Oklahoma limited liability company, located at 10900 Hefner Pointe Drive, Suite 400, Oklahoma City, Oklahoma 73120, to act as sub-adviser to the Funds pursuant to an investment sub-advisory agreement (the "Sub-Advisory Agreement").
-The Sub-Adviser is an SEC-registered investment adviser that has provided investment advisory services to pooled investment vehicles since 2009, including to over 50 1940 Act-registered ETFs as of March 1, 2024.
+The Sub-Adviser is an SEC-registered investment adviser that has provided investment advisory or sub-advisory services to pooled investment vehicles since 2009, including to over 80 1940 Act-registered ETFs as of March 2025.
 The Sub-Adviser is majority owned by Cottonwood ETF Holdings LLC.